MatAtBread/nodent/README-v0-1-38.md

 			}
 		}

-(NB: There are other mappings too, like checking for nested functions and try catch blocks, but the essence is demonstrated in the example above).
+(NB: There are other mappings too, like checking for nested functions and try catch blocks, but the essence is demontsrated in the example above).

 Remember, we're simply transforming a syntactic short-cut into a "normal" JS function.
 Don't be confused by the
-$return and $error identifiers (which are configuarble in any case), they're just normal JS identifiers (in fact, they're functions).
+$return and $error identifiers (which are all configuarble in any case), they're just normal JS identifiers (in fact, they're functions).

 NoDent uses the "funcback" pattern, where a function returns a function that expects two callback arguments, one to handle the result, and another to handle exceptions (bear with me - it sounds worse than it is).
 This pattern is great because async calls can be easily chained with one another, in particular the "onError" callback can often just be passed straight through to each function in turn as the error callback.
-The "funcback" pattern is very similar in concept to Promises, but without the run-time API such as .then(), .reject(), etc., which makes it more efficient as there is no object required to represent the state or callbacks.

 "funcback" patterned JS looks like the second function above, and is called like this: